imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **failureReason** - Indicates the failure reason of shareable link service.

+### Office.iOS.Paywall.ShareSubscriptionScreen.ShareableLinkSuccess

+This event is triggered when user clicks on Share Invite link on the subscription sharing screen.
+Note that this screen must be activated through user profile page for this event to get triggered.
+This event is used to confirm that clicking the invite link on the subscription sharing screen generated the correct link.

+The following fields are collected:

+- None

 ### Office.iOS.Paywall.SuccessScreen.ShareableLinkFail

 This event is triggered when tapping the "Share Invite" link on the Family onboarding congratulation screen fails.
 The data is used to determine the reason for the shareable link service failure.